 When it comes to having naturally good teeth, why sacrifice their good structure to bridge a space?
 Traditional dentures that you can remove may be seen as inconvenient as well as embarrassing if they are noticed.

-If you are considering dental implants, make an appointment with our surgeons at NOVA Surgical Arts for a comprehensive evaluation.
+If you are considering dental implants, make an appointment with our surgeons at NOVA Surgical Arts in Gainsville, VA or Arlington, VA for a comprehensive evaluation.
 During your consultation, we will review your medical and dental history to determine if you are an eligible candidate.
 As part of your consultation, alternative treatments will also be discussed to help you make an informed decision about the treatment.

 We offer local anesthesia to intravenous general anesthesia for our patients.
 Your surgeon will discuss which option is right for you.

 Implants will have a long lifespan if you take care of them like your natural teeth.
 Since they are made of metal, they will never decay.
 Keeping your gums healthy will keep the supporting bone healthy.
 If the bone is healthy, the implant can be expected to last longer than any tooth replacement option and likely last a lifetime.
 Home dental hygiene (brushing and flossing) and regular appointments with your dentist are very important.